test

 The patient can select their personal doctor and the specialist or medical establishment to which they wish to be referred.
 Moreover, they can freely choose the pharmacy from which they will get their prescribed medicines and other products.

-GeSY portals
+GeSY portal

 Private healthcare